 JCNI acts as the backbone for efforts towards community improvement and neighborhood revitalization.
 JCNI is proud to be an Implementing Partner for the recently designated San Diego Promise Zone, which includes much of our service area.
 We anticipate that this Federal designation will accelerate our work and provide new and exciting collaborative project opportunities to revitalize some of San Diego’s most impoverished and underserved communities.
-AmeriCorps members are needed to help us take full advantage of this designation and build capacity for area nonprofit and community organizations.
+AmeriCorps members are needed to help us take full advantage of this designation and expand Job Skills Training for Opportunity Youth.

 Local Initiatives Support Corporation (LISC) is dedicated to helping community residents transform distressed neighborhoods into healthy and sustainable communities of choice and opportunity — good places to work, do business and raise children.
 LISC combines corporate, government and philanthropic resources to help community-based organizations revitalize underserved neighborhoods.
 This strategy extends to the LISC AmeriCorps program where we support placing AmeriCorps Members with local non-profit partners.
 Members assist in efforts to revitalize underserved neighborhoods across America and create vibrant places for people to live, work, and play.